-- 6.22 By mid-April 2015, all Tier 4 sponsors will be issued with a 'Sites and Partnerships form'.
-They must complete this and return it to UKVI by Friday 15th May 2015.
-The completed form will: - provide information on the sponsor's sites (in accordance with Table 1), proposed exceptional arrangements (in accordance with Table 2) and teaching partnerships (in accordance with Table 3); and - demonstrate that it complies with the conditions outlined in this section, or set out how it will demonstrate it does so. - 6.23 This exercise is to ensure that existing sponsors' sites, exceptional arrangements and teaching partnerships are recorded consistently and in accordance with the new guidance, and that HEIs' sites comply with the requirements set out in Table 1.
-It is also an opportunity to ask for CAS to be re-allocated to a teaching partner in order to comply with the requirements of Table 3.
-Sponsors who do not provide a satisfactorily completed form may have their CAS allocation set to zero until they do so.
+- 6.24 In April 2015, all Tier 4 sponsors were issued with a 'Sites and Partnerships form'.
+Sponsors were required to return it to UKVI by 22 May 2015.
+The completed form should have: - provided information on the sponsor's sites (in accordance with Table 1), proposed exceptional arrangements (in accordance with Table 2) and teaching partnerships (in accordance with Table 3); and - demonstrated that the sponsor complies with the conditions outlined in this section, or set out how it will demonstrate it does so. - 6.25 This exercise was to ensure that existing sponsors' sites, exceptional arrangements and teaching partnerships are recorded consistently and in accordance with the new guidance, and that HEIs' sites comply with the requirements set out in Table 1.
+It was also an opportunity to ask for CAS to be re-allocated to a teaching partner in order to comply with the requirements of Table 3.
+Sponsors who failed to provide a satisfactorily completed form may have had their CAS allocation set to zero.

 Tier 4 sponsor type Permitted sponsorship activity until 30 September 2015 Permitted sponsorship activity from 1 October 2015 HEI with one or more sites that do not comply with the conditions in Table 1 e.g. a London campus that is not fully integrated.
-Can continue to issue CAS in respect of sites in place as at 1 December 2014 only in accordance with the guidance in force on 1 December 2014.
+Could continue to issue CAS in respect of sites in place as at 1 December 2014 only in accordance with the guidance in force on 1 December 2014.
 Must not assign CAS to prospective or existing students to study at a noncompliant site until UKVI has confirmed that it is satisfied that the site complies with Table 1.
 Tier 4 sponsor with a site or partnership arrangement listed on its licence as a 'branch', 'site' or 'partner' on 1 December 2014.
-Can continue to issue CAS in respect of such a site or partnership arrangement only in accordance with the guidance in force on 1 December 2014.
+Could continue to issue CAS in respect of such a site or partnership arrangement only in accordance with the guidance in force on 1 December 2014.
 Licence must comply, and must assign CAS in accordance with the guidance in force on 4 March 2015.
-CAS allocations will be adjusted accordingly.
 Other Tier 4 sponsors.
-Can continue to issue CAS in respect of its structure as at 1 December 2014 only in accordance with the guidance in force on 1 December 2014.
+Could continue to issue CAS in respect of its structure as at 1 December 2014 only in accordance with the guidance in force on 1 December 2014.
 Must assign CAS in accordance with the guidance in force on 4 March 2015.
-CAS allocations will be adjusted accordingly.

-6.24 Students assigned a CAS on or before 30 September 2015 will not be affected by any change in the Tier 4 sponsor's licence structure unless they apply to extend their studies.
+6.26 Students assigned a CAS on or before 30 September 2015 will not be affected by any change in the Tier 4 sponsor's licence structure unless they apply to extend their studies.
 Any CAS assigned on or after 1 October 2015 must be in accordance with this guidance, and any immigration conditions given to students will be in accordance with these new requirements.